 As a company grows, security and compliance issues can expand as well.
 Be sure that you are keeping information, especially customer payment data, protected.

 In addition, every payment made using Paystand's network is recorded on the Assurety blockchain, creating a notarized record trail that is secure, verified, and digitally auditable.
-Since these records can't be altered, you can be assured that transactions are valid and tamper-free.
+Since these records can't be altered, you can be sure that transactions are valid and tamper-free.

 Build a Strong Team

 As a business owner, it’s up to you to have management skills.
 You’re responsible for recruiting your team members and keeping them satisfied.
-If you can recruit employees that will each contribute to overall team ability and morale, your company will be well prepared to handle growth.
+If you can recruit employees who will each contribute to overall team ability and morale, your company will be well prepared to handle growth.

 Standardize and Automate Processes